 SMM manager: Once you warm up your audience, ask for reviews, or reach out to key clients for case studies or referrals.

 Customer support: Keep an eye out for more techie clients who are building cool stuff on top of your product.
-Ask to share their use cases and solutions with you (to improve product) and with other clients (to improve their experience with your product).
-They will also feel your genuine interest in their work, and develop more attachment to your brand.
+Ask them to share their use cases and solutions with you (to improve the product) and with other clients (to improve their experience with your product).
+They will also feel your genuine interest in their work and develop more attachment to your brand.

 With the slow season being a reality for most businesses out there, we hope this guide will help you structure your work and consistently gain more business year after year.